 In 2020, Netflix platform made Icelanders extremely happy.
 They made a movie about the Eurovision Song Contest: The History of the Fire Saga Band.
 The movie tells the story of two Icelandic singers who have a chance to represent their country at the Eurovision Song Contest.
 The two artists representing Iceland come from Húsavík.
 They get a unique chance to make their dreams of participating in a big competition come true.
 However, the stakes are very high, the rivals are cunning and the music stage is treacherous and full of traps.
-It is a comedy and a little bit a pastiche of the competition itself.
-From the other side, the movie is also touching.
-It shows beautiful and harsh landscapes of Iceland, Húsavík bay, the islanders and their culture.
+It is a comedy and a little bit of a pastiche of the competition itself.
+On the other side, the movie is also touching.
+It shows the beautiful and harsh landscapes of Iceland, Húsavík bay, the islanders and their culture.

 Eurovision Song Contest

 Interestingly, the movie was actually shot during the 2019 Eurovision Song Contest in Israel, Scotland and Iceland.
 It also features real artists who participated in the competition at the same time.

 Part of the action of the film takes place in Húsavík.
 The actors and the crew visited the town in October 2019.
 Creating a film set in Húsavik city was an extraordinary event for the locals and a key event of the year.
 One of the main songs in the movie “Húsavík” reached the top ten of the iTunes world ranking (WiwiBlogs, 2020).
 You can listen to it on Youtube, and search for: Husavik – My Home Town | Eurovision Song Contest: The Story of Fire Saga.